 Shop for Juliet Balconies Online

 Juliet balcony prices can vary depending on the complexity of the design and the materials used.

 Forjj offer a range of solutions to suit our customers varying budgets, from value-for-money systems to the more luxurious, glass and stainless-steel designs.
 Our designs include the budget friendly, cost effective Liffey design and the luxury, stainless steel and glass balcony, the Teviot.

 If you have any questions regarding any of the Juliet balconies for sale, or if you’d like to enquire about bespoke Juliet balconies, please take the time to contact us and speak to a member of the Forjj team.

 Frequently Asked Questions:

-Q: Do I need planning permission for a Juliet balcony?
+Do you need planning permission for Juliet balcony?

 As they can affect sight lines and neighbours’ privacy, ‘Walk-on balconies’ i.e. those with a platform where you can step out the building, generally do require planning permission.